IMAGE Project: Tutorial

 Try it out: A busy street intersection

-A street level view of downtown Toronto, at the intersection of Yonge and Queen Streets.
+A street level view of downtown Toronto, Queen Street West in front of City Hall.

 Try the same steps above on a more complex photo.
 Try to get a feeling for where all the things are in the photograph.